 Almere is a renowned name in triathlon history.
 After Hawaï, the Holland Triathlon is the oldest triathlon of the world.
 Almere is the home of the Dutch triathlon sport, with two training clubs and a regional Topsport Centre, and many individual athletes.

 Striking winners were pioneers like Axel Koenders, Gregor Stam, but also Gerrit Schellens, Frank Heldoorn, and Georg Potrebitsch.
 Yvonne van Vlerken, Heleen bij de Vaate, and Chrissie Wellington were on the stand in recent years.
 Several European Championships and World Championships were held in Almere.
-The fastest race, finishing in 7 hours and 55 minutes, was realized by Jaroslav Kovacic in 2018.
+The fastest race, finishing in 7 hours, 50 minutes and 15 seconds, was realized by Matt Trautman in 2019.
+The fastest time by the women is set by Yvonne van Vlerken in 8 hours, 51 minutes and 13 seconds in 2017.

 Triathlon below sea level